hygull/react-code-producer/README.md

 }
 ```
-line, not just inside the curly braces while using the copied in your **React** application.
+React comment statement, not just inside the curly braces while using the copied in your **React** application.

 ## :point_right: Getting started